Frequently Asked Questions

 - Follows direction and guidance of those in authority

-- Prior employment or volunteer experience preferable
+- Prior employment or volunteer experience preferred

-- Independence in handling specialized dietary requirements, medical needs, medication, and hygiene (ACCESS staff will not manage, supervise, or administer medications)
+- Independence in handling specialized dietary requirements, medical needs, medication, and hygiene (ACCESS Program staff will not manage, supervise, or administer medications)

 - Ability to self-manage when left unsupervised for an extended period of time

-- Commitment to a 4-year transition program
+- Commitment to a four-year transition program

 - Personal Hygiene